encukou/freezeyt/docs/config.md

 output: ./_build/   # The website will be saved to this directory
 prefix: https://mysite.example.com/subpage/
 extra_pages:
-    # Let freezeyt know about URLs that are not linked from elsewhere
+    # Let Freezeyt know about URLs that are not linked from elsewhere
     /robots.txt
     /easter-egg.html
 extra_files: